patrickmc19/express.js-note-taker/README.md

 ## What did you learn?

-That helpers can similify the server side javascript code.
+That helpers can simplify the server side javascript code.

 ## What makes your project stand out?